-There’s been a lot of discussion regarding WordPress AMP particularly in the Advanced WordPress Facebook group.
+There’s been a lot of discussion regarding WordPress AMP, particularly in the Advanced WordPress Facebook group.

-Some of the questions involved errors with existing plugins, but more importantly confusions with what WordPress AMP plugins should do.
+Some of the questions involved errors with existing WP plugins, but more importantly confusions with what WordPress AMP plugins should do.
 While the community was very helpful and answered these questions it’s important to at least acknowledge and respond to these confusions:

 - “I’m putting the finishing touches to a WordPress template I designed and am in the process of getting it looking great for Mobile screens.
 Now that Google has released AMP for WordPress should I just install the AMP plugin rather than continue to fiddle with the code?”

-- “Accelerated Mobile Pages is a clear winner here because it creates AMP version of the home page and other standard pages along with posts.
+- “Accelerated Mobile Pages is a clear winner here because it creates an AMP version of the home page and other standard pages along with posts.
 Whereas, AMP by Automattic creates AMP version of only posts.“

 First of, WordPress AMP plugins are not a replacement for a responsive website.
-It’s simply another interface to read news articles and blog posts that Google will link to on it’s search results.
+It’s simply another interface to read news articles and blog posts that Google will link to on its search results.